emmanuel-stone/emmanuel-stone/README.md

 In academic publications, you may find my name listed as "Wonsuk Yang."
 This choice was made early in my career, largely for practical reasons such as spacing constraints in research articles.

-While I have since realized that the meaning behind my full name might not be immediately clear to those outside of Chinese culture, I appreciate the opportunity to share its story now.
+While I have since realized that the meaning behind my full name might not be immediately clear to those outside of Chinese culture, I appreciate the opportunity to share its story behind (the name); and I always feel grateful by the support of the listening friends and fellow researchers/engineers.

 My name reflects my heritage, and while it may seem simple at first glance, it carries a richness that I am grateful for.